Ian-Gilbert/Arduino-Alarm-Clock/README.md

 ## Things To Come
 A lot, actually.
 In the immediate future, I'll add photos and stuff.
 When I originally did the project in school, I wrote a couple technical papers describing how the clock works, but with all the changes I've made since then, it's very out of date.
 I will be fixing that and adding it to the project shortly, along with instructions on how to set it all up.

 Further down the line, I've got other ideas.
 I'm not thrilled with how the keypad turned out, from a UX perspective, so I'm considering replacing it with standard buttons, kind of like your average alarm clock.
 This might also make the project a little more accessible to people with an Arduino UNO.
-Additionally, I think I could add the ability to adjust the display brightness.
-Maybe even make it change automatically depending on the light in the room!

 ### Known Issues
 - When snooze is on, the alarm on light should flash to distinguish it from the normal alarm.
 It doesn't because I haven't told it to yet.
 This will change.